truenas/apps/CONTRIBUTIONS.md

 Thank you for your interest in contributing to the Apps Catalog.

+If you start working on something, please either open an issue and state that you are working on it, make a comment on existing issues, or open a PR (even if it's empty!).
+This will help avoid duplicate work!

 ## Library

 The library is written in Python and is located in the `/library/2.x.x` directory.